Somewhere, a Mammalogist Is Crying

 - Before The Fairman Rogers Four-in-Hand painted between 1879-80, artists drew horses with highly unrealistic gaits.
 Horses in gallop were depicted with all four limbs extended off the ground.
-Once the earliest cameras were invented, people discovered that there was a moment in the horse's gallop where all four limbs were off the ground...
-But they're tucked under the body rather then extended outwards.
+Once the earliest cameras were invented, people discovered that there was a moment in the horse's gallop where all four limbs were off the ground… but they're tucked under the body rather than extended outwards.

 - Gorilla Grodd, a supervillian from the DC Universe who is a, shock, gorilla, is frequently shown eating people, especially when Grant Morrison is writing him.
-Gorillas are actually herbivores, and while super-intelligent telepathic gorillas mutated by aliens may be different, Grodd's certainly the sort of person to eat someone For the Evulz even if he'd have trouble digesting them.
+Gorillas, presumably even super-intelligent telepathic gorillas mutated by aliens, are actually herbivores.
+But Grodd's certainly the sort to eat someone For the Evulz even if he'd have trouble digesting them.

 - Bats are not rodents, something that most Batman writers apparently don't know.
 It's lampshaded sometimes.

 - Usually it's just for humor, especially when a character curses or just disses Batman.

 - In Calvin and Hobbes, Calvin's mother once told him not to take Hobbes into a lake the family was camping by because "tigers don't swim very well".

 Hobbes: Frankly, I'm not sure your mom knows so much about tigers.

 - Another strip has Calvin describing bats as bugs.
 Typically, everyone calls him out on it.

 - Monstro from Disney's Pinocchio is a sperm whale with upper teeth and lines on his belly.
 Real sperm whales only have lower teeth and do not have lines on their belly, since belly lines only appear on baleen whales, and sperm whales are toothed whales.